usaid-cs/yesterday-i-learned/random.md

 - Fresh tuna is tough and has no flavour.
 Age it for a few days first.
 - Selfie sticks are banned from Disney theme parks.
 - /r/dickpics is full of pictures of Richards.
-- Indians (Hindus; Northeast) were looking for ways to dispose of bodies using the river in a way that [they won't wash back up](http://www.planetcustodian.com/2015/10/19/8134/over-50-scary-images-depicting-filth-of-varanasi-and-river-ganges-that-went-viral-in-china.html).
-[They are still doing it](http://www.featureshoot.com/2017/02/a-death-photographer-on-the-sacred-river-ganges/).
-Don't worry though, [it's not like anyone drinks out of that river or anything.](https://en.wikipedia.org/wiki/Ganges#Pollution_and_environmental_concerns)
 - The "90 degrees north" version of Polar Ice vodka is called that because it is 90 proof.
 Also because North pole.
 - 640K displays ought to be enough for everybody.
 (A 640K display is more than 300 1080p displays tiled together on each side.)
 - Ham radio operators use [call signs](https://en.wikipedia.org/wiki/Amateur_radio#Call_signs), basically a unique ID per station, to identify themselves.
 Canadian call signs that start with CY indicate islands.